Osmotic pressure between arbitrarily charged surfaces: a revisited approach: The Scheme

 \subsection{Repulsive osmotic pressure $\Pi>0$}

-For positive (repulsive) osmotic pressures denoted by $\Pi_{+}\equiv \Pi>0$, ${\cal E}(z)$ (and not $\psi$) is invertible.
+For positive (repulsive) osmotic pressures, denoted by $\Pi_{+}\equiv \Pi>0$, ${\cal E}(z)$ (and not $\psi$) is invertible.
 We write $\D z=\D {\cal E}/\rho$, where the charge density $\rho=-\sinh\psi$ was introduced earlier, and $\psi=\psi\left({\cal E},\Pi_{+}\right)$ according to Eq.~(\ref{eq3}).
 The pressure is determined by \be d=\int_{{\cal E}_1}^{{\cal E}_2}\frac{\D {\cal E}}{\rho}=\pm\int_{{\cal E}_1}^{{\cal E}_2}\frac{\D {\cal E}}{\sqrt{\left(1+\Pi_{+}+\half {\cal E}^2\right)^2-1}}, \ee where ${\cal E}_{1,2}={\cal E}(\pm d/2)$ are the boundary values, and the choice of the sign before the integral ensures that $d>0$.
 Because it is customary to solve for the electrostatic potential $\psi$, such an integral in terms of the electric field ${\cal E}$ might seem odd.
 However, we find it to be very useful as long as the osmotic pressure is positive, and conveniently relates the pressure, inter-surface distance, and surface-charge densities.

 Similarly to the previous case of Sec.~\ref{NegPi}, the values of the electric field on the surfaces, ${\cal E}_{1,2}$, are determined by the boundary conditions.
-For constant surface charge, they are prescribed, while for constant surface potential, they depend on the osmotic pressure according to Eq.~(\ref{eq3}).
 With our dimensionless parameters, the constant surface-charge densities, $\sigma_{1,2}$, yield the boundary conditions ${\cal E}_{1}=4\pi\sigma_{1}\lb\ld/e$ and $\mathcal{E}_{2}=-4\pi\sigma_{2}\lb\ld/e$.
 These two quantities are inversely proportional to the corresponding Gouy-Chapman lengths of each surface, $\lgc=e/\left(2\pi\lb|\sigma|\right)$.
 Note that by the choice of $\cal{E}$ as the integration variable for $\Pi_{+}>0$, the argument of the square root inside the ${\cal E}$ integral of Eq.~(\ref{eq7}) is positive definite, similar to the integrand of Eq.~(\ref{eq5}).